harini-r-diggibyte/Big-Data/README.md

  - Variety – different formats of data (structured / semi-structured/unstructured) from various sources

 #### HDFS ####
-Hadoop distributed file system HDFS
+Hadoop distributed file system HDFS.
-Hadoop consists of HDFS and MR (map reduce)
+Hadoop consists of HDFS and Map Reduce.
-Hadoop framework consists of HDFS, MR, Hive
+Hadoop framework consists of HDFS, MR, Hive.

+#### METADAtA ####
+Metadata is data about data.
+It provides additional information about a specific set of data.